Thesis

 A significant challenge for Helion to scale its technology could be fuel availability.
 Helion will use deuterium with helium-3, which is a rare and expensive isotope of helium.
 Helium-3 is very scarce on Earth, with some experts even suggesting mining it on the moon.

-Apart from rare naturally-occurring instances, there are two main ways to source Helium-3: (1) as a by-product of the maintenance of nuclear weapons (which the US is constantly decommissioning), or (2) from the sun’s solar winds, which land on a planet’s surface.
+Apart from rare naturally occurring instances, there are two main ways to source Helium-3: (1) as a by-product of the maintenance of nuclear weapons (which the US is constantly decommissioning), or (2) from the sun’s solar winds, which land on a planet’s surface.
 SpaceX and others have seen success in recent years as they have built networks of satellites, but the last attempted moon landing was in 1972.
 If mining Helium-3 from other planets does not become viable, it is likely to limit Helion’s production ceiling.

 Alternative Approaches

 In addition to the alternate approaches to nuclear fusion, there are also continued proponents of other alternative energy sources, like solar and batteries.
-The argument is that, rather than continuing to invest significant amounts in achieving higher quality nuclear energy, there is a higher ROI and continuing to improve other renewable energy sources.
+The argument is that, rather than continuing to invest significant amounts in achieving higher quality nuclear energy, there is a higher ROI in continuing to improve other renewable energy sources.
 As these other types of energy make strides, it could limit the willingness to make continued investments in approaches to nuclear fusion.

 Summary